uscdev/docker-flow-proxy/README.md

 # Docker Flow Proxy

-This is a fork of docker-flow-proxy that requires all connections be TLS 1.2
+This is a fork of docker-flow-proxy that requires all connections be TLS 1.2+

+This fork is auto-built in docker hub at uscdev/docker-flow-proxy

 [![GitHub release](https://img.shields.io/github/release/vfarcic/docker-flow-proxy.svg)]()
 [![license](https://img.shields.io/github/license/vfarcic/docker-flow-proxy.svg)]()